zhullyb/monyhar/monyhar/docs/servicification.md

 - Services should not depend on Blink, as this is a dependency inversion (Blink is a client of services).
-- However, Blink is very careful about accepting dependencies from Chromium.
+- However, Blink is very careful about accepting dependencies from Monyhar.

 To meet this challenge, you have two options: